 Each certification has its own qualifications and a unique exam that candidates must pass:

 All exams are computer-based, with either 110 or 180 multiple choice questions.
 There are no true/false or essay questions.

 NCMA certification training programs are intensive, and typically include instruction in:

-Regardless of which NCMA certification you want to pursue, Villanova’s Master Certificate in Government Agile Contract Management or Master Certificate in Commercial Agile Contract Management program may help prepare you for the NCMA certification exams.
+Regardless of which NCMA certification you want to pursue, Villanova’s Certificate in Agile Contract Management may help prepare you for the NCMA certification exams.
 Villanova offers the flexibility of 100% online training and a unique, video-based e-learning platform.

 Whether you’re currently working as a contract administrator, contract manager, project manager or sales manager, an NCMA certification may help advance your career.
 But NCMA certification exams require preparation.
 Taking just four courses – available online to fit your busy schedule – can help you gain the knowledge and skills necessary to prepare for NCMA certification.
 Together, a Villanova certificate and NCMA certification may give you a substantial edge when competing for the best contract management jobs.